Latifi's dwarf gecko

 Latifi's dwarf gecko (Microgecko latifi), also known commonly as the Zagros tiny gecko, is a species of lizard in the family Gekkonidae.
 The species is endemic to Iran.

 Etymology

-The specific name, latifi, is in honor of Iranian herpetologist Mahmoud Latifi.
+The specific name, latifi, is in honor of Iranian herpetologist Mahmoud Latifi (1929–2005).

 Geographic range

 M. latifi is found in the Zagros Mountains in Iran in the provinces of Fars, Kerman, and Markazi.

+Habitat

+The preferred natural habitat of M. latifi is shrubland near fresh water.